Nabin-me/Assignments/assignment1/README.md

-# Typography Assignment
+# Typography Assignment 📝

-## Description
-This is my assignment for the Quote Typography Assignment for INM120SBB.
-In this project, the following was used:
-- HTML
-- CSS
+My submission for the typography assignment (INM120SBB).
+In this assignment, we were asked to create creative quote using HTML & CSS while also applying design principles that we learnt in other classes.